tydaeus/notes/database/common_queries.md

 * `MM` - Month in numeric form (e.g. '11')

 ### Oracle `sysdate`
-Oracle provides the sysdate special value for retrieving the current date.
+Oracle provides the sysdate special value for retrieving the current date/time.
 This date can then be manipulated to create statements relative to the current date.

 #### Manipulating days
 Syntactic sugar is provided so that adding or subtracting a number from sysdate will change it by that many days.